 Reasonable efforts prior to referring an account to a debt collection agency include the following:

-At least 120 days have elapsed since the first notice of balance due was mailed and at least 30 days have elapsed since the patient requested and was mailed or picked up a financial application.
+- At least 120 days have elapsed since the first notice of balance due was mailed and at least 30 days have elapsed if the patient requested and was mailed or picked up a financial application.

 Accounts Referred to a Debt Collection Agency: